-The Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act contains significant corporate governance and executive compensation related provisions that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, contains significant corporate governance and executive compensation related provisions that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
 Shareholder activism, the current political environment, and the current high level of government intervention and regulatory reform may lead to substantial new regulations and disclosure obligations, which may lead to additional compliance costs and impact the manner in which we operate our business in ways we cannot currently anticipate.
 Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.

-In the past we have identified a material weakness in our internal control over financial reporting and may identify additional material weaknesses in the future that may cause us to fail to meet our reporting obligations or result in material misstatements in our financial statements.
-If we identify material weaknesses in the future and fail to remediate such material weaknesses, we may not be able to report our financial results accurately or to prevent fraud.
+If we identify material weaknesses in our internal control over financial reporting and fail to remediate such material weaknesses, we may not be able to report our financial results accurately or to prevent fraud.